unclesyrup99/3160_project/README.md

 1. Introduction
 *Our goal is to design an app that focuses on food delivery to university students, faculty, and staff.*

+This project will be based on a food delivery service app that is based on campus use only.
+Students/faculty/staff will be able to order food on the app and have it delivered to them.
+There will be locations that are already included on the app that the user can order from.
+These locations will usually be on or around the campus.
+Users that are registered as food couriers are only able to receive orders from students that have placed orders on the app.

 2. Use Case
 *How certain actions will be represented in our system* [Use case of delivery service](https://drive.google.com/file/d/1LtHHqvMCSEKIsT_jMbq0JRYnbyDMquAa/view?usp=sharing)